CodingNoob234/casestudy-neural-networks/README.md

 ========================================================================================================================
 ## Code Improvements
 - Add in sample fitting, and plot the activation function per node with a range of parameter values as input.
 Through this, we can observe what 'activate' the node.
-- Add method to handle with seed inconsistencies!
-- Add Diebold-Moriano test, should be easy
 - (no priority) pass optimizer and criterion as parameters in the estimation funciton

 ## Q&A's